 During the spring, I get a lot of questions about when to wean baby goats.
-And, as usual, the answer is…it depends.
+And, as usual, the answer is … it depends.

 As you dig into this article, be aware that most of these tips are based on my experience with Nigerian Dwarf goats.
-With that being said, you can use much of this information as a guideline for your own breed.
+With that being said, you can use this information as a guideline for your own breed.

 When to Wean Baby Goats Doesn’t Depend on Age